tinyvision-ai-inc/UPduino-v2.1/README.md

 * 34 GPIO on 0.1” headers
 * SPI Flash, RGB LED, 3.3V and 1.2V Regulators
 * Open source schematic and layout using free Eagle PCB design tools and an RGB LED Example Project.
+* Improved USB footprint to minimize connectors ripping off the board